GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/protocol.md

      polling place protocol and only use it in the post-election protocol, then this step also is elided.

-5. *Controller Device* V spoils their ballot and starts over.
+5. *Controller System* V spoils their ballot and starts over.

-   Voter V interacts with Supervisor S responsible for the Polling Place Controller Server CS.
+   Voter V interacts with Supervisor S responsible for the Polling Place Controller System CS.
 S spoils voter V's ballot B, and keeps the spoiled ballot SB for auditing purposes.
 S gives V a new BS Token and V returns to the BPS.
 Go to step 2.